itsnoa04/notes/Notes/Array Question 01 - Easy.md

-We can find the solution by useing the 2 pointer methord In the 2 pointer method we set two pointers P1 and P2 let P1 be any item in the array then P2 =>
+We can find the solution by useing the 2 pointer methord In the 2 pointer method we set two pointers P1 and P2 let P1 be the first index
+P2 => every other number in the array until: numberToFind = target - nums[P1]
+P2 = munberToFind
+add 1 to P1 and repeat the process